InHouseQueue/InHouseQueue/README.md

 2. Rename a `.env.example` to `.env`.

 3. Fill in all the details
 Check out https://github.com/InHouseQueue/generate-emoji-ids to automatically print emoji Ids without doing these 1 by 1.
 Make sure you have emojis uploaded to your server.
+Only fill in emoji IDs for the games you are playing.

 ```env
 # Discord Bot Token